kingluo/lua-resty-inspect/README.md

 In this way, you don't need to modify the source code of your project, and just get diagnose information on demand, i.e. dynamic logging.

+**Why not modify the source code to debug?**

+* The production environment doesn't allow to modify the code, and you should not to.
+* bad code changes would pollute the business source code.
+* You need to reload nginx to make code changes take effect, which ruins the online business.
+* It's difficult to change code in container.
+* It's easy to forget rolling back the changes after debug.
+And it's hard to roll back completely.

 This library supports setting breakpoints within both interpretd function and jit compiled function.
 The breakpoint could be at any position within the function.
 The function could be global/local/module/ananymous.